-Mirrorless cameras have come of age, as you will see during our mirrorless special online this week and in the latest issue of AP.
-Their autofocus system are snappy and clever, their viewfinders show you the impact of the camera’s settings and they deliver images that are every bit as good, if not better than a comparable DSLR.
+Mirrorless cameras have come of age, and here we’ve found some of the best mirrorless cameras available.
+Their autofocus systems are snappy and clever, their viewfinders show you the impact of the camera’s settings instantly and they deliver images that are every bit as good, if not better than a comparable DSLR.
 No wonder then that many photographers are trading in their clacking-mirrored cameras and switching to the new breed.

 In this major guide, we’ve rounded up the best mirrorless cameras on the market with models for first-time camera buyers as well as seasoned professional photographers.
 There’s everything from small carry-everywhere cameras to a medium format camera that captures every scrap of detail.
 Read on for our best buys, starting from lowest price first (NB prices change on a regular basis).
 To learn more about the best lenses for mirrorless cameras, see our major guide.

 This likeable little APS-C format camera is simple and approachable for novices, while offering plenty of manual control for enthusiasts.
 Its central electronic viewfinder is joined by a fully articulated touchscreen, and the autofocus is fast and accurate.
 It’s capable of producing consistently fine images, which are easy to share thanks to well-designed smartphone connectivity.
 The M50 Mark II adds in some additional features that will be useful for those who want to record vertical video, and eye-detection AF has been added to FullHD video recording.

 Around £699 with zoom lens